-On February 20, the RFP for Nunavut's recovery centre was issued with a closing date of March 17.
-Can the minister describe the types of programming that will available at that facility once constructed?
+Mr. Speaker, on February 20 the RFP for Nunavut's recovery centre was issued with a closing date of March 17.
+Can the minister describe the types of programming that will be available at that facility once constructed?
 Thank you, Mr. Speaker.